 This is a research associate’s blog about R and anything related to Data Science.
-The complete code for this blog and for some of the analyses can be found on my Github account.
+The code for some of the analyses and some of my work can be found on my Github account.

 Well, actually, there’s no such thing as a “subsettable closure”.
 It’s a reference to the notorious error

 object of type 'closure' is not subsettable that has probably confused every R user at least once.

 Usually, the error occurs because the user has (or has tried to) given a data frame the name of an existing function, e.g.

 Then, for some reason, the data frame was removed, never created, has a